 Have a seat.

-Oh, how terribly kind.
+How terribly kind.
 I thank the Senator.
 Reference was made to four, five and six names on the long list.
-There might not be that number, however.
+However, there might not be that number.
 There might be only three.
-There is no suggestion that there has to be four, five or six.
+There is no suggestion that there must be four, five or six.

 Three is the maximum.